 Some wouldn’t believe leggings belong in a party outfit.
 They actually can, so long as you match them with other dressier garments:

 Layered under trousers or casual pants is the usual way leggings are worn during winter.
 They likely would not be worn on their own since they’re pretty thin for extreme temperatures (unless you get yourself a pair of fleece lined leggings!).
-When worn strategically, they may even make a fashion statement.
+When worn strategically, they may even make a fashion statement with some good-looking shoes.

 Leggings are one of the most famous loungewear.
 They can be worn to any place and with the right top, can be dressed up or down.
 Here are the various ways you can style them from I-woke-up-like-this looks to and IG-worthy lazy OOTD: